5 Ways to Add More Moments of Social Connection to Your Life

 Relationships—including brief positive moments of connection—are vital for our emotional and physical health, well-being, and how we experience our lives.

 Loneliness and social isolation affect many of us these days.
-A recent article in the Monitor on Psychology (American Psychological Association, 2019) cites multiple research studies showing that lack of social connection increases health risk in similar ways to obesity, smoking, and lack of physical activity (Novotney, 2019; Alcaraz, 2019; Holt-Lunstad, 2015).
+A recent article in the Monitor on Psychology (American Psychological Association, 2019) cites multiple studies showing that lack of social connection increases health risk in similar ways to obesity, smoking, and lack of physical activity (Novotney, 2019; Alcaraz, 2019; Holt-Lunstad, 2015).
 In fact, a meta-analysis published in Perspectives on Psychological Science (Holt-Lundstad et al., 2015) showed that social isolation and loneliness were two times more harmful than obesity to mental and physical health.

 Christopher Peterson, an influential researcher in the field of positive psychology frequently declared “other people matter.”
 Peterson (2006) is known for his visionary work on the factors that promote human potential and a life well-lived.
 Relationships are one of those factors.
 The scientific model of five core pillars for well-being and happiness — PERMA — proposed by Peterson’s pioneering colleague Martin Seligman (2011) outlines positive relationships as a cornerstone for a fulfilling life.
 Relationships are one of the five core pillars: Positive emotions, Engagement (flow), positive Relationships, Meaning, and Accomplishments.